dislovemartin/SolnAI-agents/pydantic-github-agent/README.md

 - `cli.py`: Command-line interface for interacting with the agent
 - `requirements.txt`: Project dependencies

-## Live Agent Studio Version
+## autogen_studio Version

-If you're interested in seeing how this agent is implemented in the Live Agent Studio, check out the `studio-integration-version` directory.
+If you're interested in seeing how this agent is implemented in the autogen_studio, check out the `studio-integration-version` directory.
 This contains the production version of the agent that runs on the platform.

 ## Error Handling